 Carnival of the World

-The fourth Carnival of the World returned to Reading with compere Steve Macaulay running live stage with performances from Ghanaian drummers Osegyefo, Vocal Networking, NDotWavez, reggae artists Aqua Livi and Earl 16, and RASPO Steel Orchestra.
-The Broad Street Parade followed with a walking procession of dancers, percussionists and masqueraders with parasols and flags.
+The fourth Carnival of the World returned to Reading with compere Steve Macaulay running the live stage with performances from Ghanaian drummers Osegyefo, Vocal Networking, NDotWavez, reggae artists Aqua Livi and Earl 16, and RASPO Steel Orchestra.
+The Broad Street Parade followed with a walking procession of dancers, percussionists and masqueraders carrying coloured parasols and batik flags.

 Peace and Love Concert